adnammit/vue3boilerplate/README.md

 ## To-do
 * provide login and signup
+* implement more robust user management
 * make the FeedBar mobile-friendly
-* purge the rest of okta and implement more robust user management
 * prod stuff:
     - figure out how to get the right path for static assets
     - since your app is statically hosted, set up a redirect for the auth-denied pages -- actually all routing is messed up